Zenaker/Instaboom/README.md

 `python instaboom.py <username without @/post id> <number of threads> <proxy file name> <mode l/f/c>`

 note: you should use the username if you want to bot followers, use the post id instead if you want to bot likes.
+note: if you are using python 3 please change line 96: instead of `raw_input` put `input`

 # Modes
 * l = like